-A trigger is an opportunity to heal trauma and a wound and resolve the conflicting and confusing thoughts and emotions associated with it.
+A trigger is an opportunity to heal trauma and a wound and resolve conflicting and confusing thoughts and emotions.

 A trigger is a messenger for the unhealed parts of our soul.

 We heal our traumas when we are conscious and aware.
 We heal our traumas when we know we are being triggered and choose to hold back from an unconscious, emotional and irrational reaction and behaviour – just for a moment.
-We heal our traumas when we consider the emotions and thoughts that arise in response to a trigger and why we think and feel that way.
-We heal our traumas when we consider what is the unmet need arising from the trigger, and how can we meet it now.
+We heal our traumas by considering the emotions and thoughts that arise in response to a trigger and why we think and feel that way.
+We heal our traumas when we consider the unmet need arising from the trigger and how we can meet it now.
 We heal our traumas when we face them front on and see, hear and accept them for what they are.
 We heal our traumas when we choose to pay attention.